-For family business owners, there is an added layer of complexity, as the company is truly more than just a job or source of income – owning a business results in a significant increase in the time family members spend together, defines the family’s legacy in the community and is often the source of great pride and emotional connection.
+For family business owners, there is an added layer of complexity, as the company is truly more than just a job or source of income – owning a business results in a significant increase in the time family members spend together, defines the family’s legacy in the community, and is often the source of great pride and emotional connection.

 For family-owned businesses, particularly those spanning multiple generations with extended branches, two primary questions relating to family dynamics typically drive the decision to sell:

-Studies show that approximately 70% of family-owned businesses either fail or are sold prior to the second generation taking the helm.1 In certain cases, the family may have a management gap, where the difference in age and/or experience between current leadership and the next generation is too wide.
-Options to bridge this chasm include hiring nonfamily management professionals, partnering with a financial sponsor such as a private equity firm or pursuing an outright sale.
+Studies show that approximately 70% of family-owned businesses either fail or are sold prior to the second generation taking the helm.2 In certain cases, the family may have a management gap, where the difference in age and/or experience between current leadership and the next generation is too wide.
+Options to bridge this chasm include hiring nonfamily management professionals, partnering with a financial sponsor such as a private equity firm, or pursuing an outright sale.

 On the business front, the decision to sell is often driven by the underlying question, “Does the business in its current form have the ability to thrive in a highly competitive market?”

 For instance, a company could develop a new product but then realize it lacks the distribution network or other corporate capabilities to maximize the product’s potential.
 In such cases, it is not uncommon for owners to decide to divest this noncore part of the business (that is, the new product line) to another owner who can do better with it.
 The same often holds true with industries that are in structural decline or parts of the business that have stagnated and would be better operated under new owners.

-Thinking through the decision to sell requires time, thoughtfulness and open communication among shareholders.
+Thinking through the decision to sell requires time, thoughtfulness, and open communication among shareholders.
 The ultimate decision will be one that is specific and personal to the family and business.
 Engaging with trusted advisors and speaking with other family business owners who have been through similar journeys can help owners make the right decision.

-For families who decide that keeping the business in the family is the best options, our Center for Family Business works with family businesses to address myriad topics, from defining legacy and the future of the business to management and ownership succession planning to governance to capital policies, distributions and family liquidity.
+For families who decide that keeping the business in the family is the best option, our Center for Family Business works with family businesses to address myriad topics, from defining legacy and the future of the business to management and ownership succession planning to governance to capital policies, distributions, and family liquidity.
 For more information, please contact Ben Persofsky.